kenchikuliu/kenchikuliu.github.io/_pages/about.md

+\documentclass{article}
+\usepackage{hyperref}

+\begin{document}

-I am a second-year PhD student at Harbin Institute of Technology, Shenzhen, conducting my research in collaboration with Peng Cheng Laboratory.
-My PhD supervision is provided by Prof. Hezhenyu from the School of Computer Science at Harbin Institute of Technology, Shenzhen, and Prof. Guiweihua from Peng Cheng Laboratory.
-In addition to my studies, I also serve as a research scientist at PCL in Shenzhen, focusing on emerging technologies such as the metaverse, 3D generation, AI avatars, and VR/AR/MR.
+\noindent I am currently a second-year PhD student at Harbin Institute of Technology, Shenzhen, engaging in research jointly with Peng Cheng Laboratory.
+My PhD work is overseen by Prof. Hezhenyu from the School of Computer Science at Harbin Institute of Technology, Shenzhen, and Prof. Guiweihua from Peng Cheng Laboratory.
+Alongside my doctoral studies, I serve as a Research Scientist in the Data-Speech Department at TikTok, focusing on speech technology and natural language processing (NLP).

+\noindent Prior to this, I worked as a researcher at The Chinese University of Hong Kong, Shenzhen, and the Shenzhen Institutes of Artificial Intelligence and Robotics for Society, where I focused on generative AI and extended reality (XR).
+Additionally, I had the honor of being the inaugural domestic representative for WebXR, organizing efforts that have been highly commended by government bodies and academic scholars.

+\noindent In addition to my academic and research roles, I act as a scientific advisor for multiple artificial intelligence companies, providing expertise in emerging technologies such as the metaverse, 3D vision, AI avatars, and VR/AR/MR. This position allows me to influence the development of next-generation AI solutions across various industries.

-I earned my master's degree from Harbin Institute of Technology, Shenzhen, under the guidance of Prof. Lijinhui and Prof. Hezhenyu.
-My research interests are centered around the metaverse, 3D vision, AI avatars, and VR/AR/MR technologies.
-I have contributed to over five papers and patents presented at top international AI conferences sponsored by IEEE.
+\noindent I earned my master's degree from Harbin Institute of Technology, Shenzhen, under the guidance of Prof. Lijinhui and Prof. Hezhenyu.
+My research contributions include more than five papers and patents presented at top international AI conferences sponsored by IEEE.

-Dedicated to advancing immersive and interactive digital technologies, I am always open to academic exchange and collaboration.
-Feel free to contact me anytime for potential opportunities or discussions in these fields.
+\noindent Dedicated to advancing immersive and interactive digital technologies, I am always open to academic exchange and collaboration.
+I am passionate about leveraging my expertise to foster innovation and enhance user experiences in digital environments.
+Please feel free to contact me anytime to discuss potential opportunities or ideas in these exciting fields.

+\end{document}